epfl-ada/ada-2020-project-milestone-p3-p3_illusions/README.md

 # ada-2020-project-milestone-p3-p3_illusions
-(Note: You can find most of our work in extension_project.ipynb.
-The model_selection.ipynb is a supplement to this file.)
+Note: You can find most of our work in extension_project.ipynb.
+The model_selection.ipynb is a supplement to it.

 ## 1.Title
 Predict the Pharmaceutical Stock Price with Google Trends Data